 (B) corporate guarantee;

-(C) cash deposit; or
+(C) cash deposit;

-(D) security bond.
+(D) security bond;

+(E) or other form of assurance reasonably acceptable to CAISO.

 ARTICLE 13

 ASSIGNMENT

 13.1 Assignment Rights and Procedures

 Neither Party shall assign its rights or delegate its duties under this Agreement without the prior written consent of the other Party, which shall not be unreasonably withheld.
 CAISO shall be entitled to deny consent to a proposed assignment by Owner only if the assignee does not meet the financial criteria set out in Section 13.2 (a) or the technical criteria set out in Section 13.2 (b).
 Notwithstanding the foregoing, if FERC approves an assignment, then the non-assigning Party shall be deemed to have consented to the assignment, subject to the non-assigning Party’s right to seek judicial review of a FERC decision.
 Each Party shall give the other Party prompt notice of any proposed assignment or delegation, together with such information as the other Party may reasonably request with respect to the proposed assignment or assignee.
 Each Party shall be deemed to consent to the assignment or delegation unless it submits a written objection to the assignment or delegation within 14 days of receiving the notice and all financial and technical information as required in Sections 13.2(a) and 13.2(b).
 In the event of an assignment of this Agreement pursuant to a Financing Agreement, CAISO will execute for the benefit of the bank, financial institution or other entity with an interest in the Financing Agreement, a consent to such assignment reasonably acceptable to CAISO and Owner.
 An assignment of this Agreement by Owner in connection with the sale of a Unit shall terminate Owner’s rights and obligations under this Agreement prospectively from the effective date of the assignment.